LivePersonInc/knowledge-center-archive/_release/November 2019/Week-of-november-18th.md

 Additional validation have been added to prevent it from attempting the re-route under those conditions.

-## AgentRequestConversation allocated group field is set to an allocated groupId of previous consumer's conversation
+## Stuck conversations fix

 ### Type: Bug fix

 Previously, agents that requested conversations had their group become the conversation’s allocatedGroup.
 This resulted in stuck conversations in certain circumstances, if the conversation was requested by a manager who then attempted to transfer it to another agent.
 This has now been fixed

-## Fix TenantIsolationException of rollover brand in getUserProfile.
+## Fix TenantIsolationException of rollover brand in getUserProfile

 ### Type: Bug fix

 Agents of rollover feature brands couldn’t perform getUserProfile on consumers mapped to the main brand due to tenant isolation restrictions.
-Tenant Isolation validation has been  modified to allow this case.
+Tenant isolation validation has been  modified to allow this case.

 ## Keys for Connectors Outbound API for chat